 - Provide staff with regular updates about the Covid-19 situation and keep them fully informed of procedures.

 - Schedule regular flu-prevention training sessions.

 - Formulate a procedure for staff to follow if they develop characteristic influenza symptoms.

 - Consider installing protective barriers in the reception area.

 - Use personal protective equipment as guided by health authorities.

 - Have plans in place should staff present with flu-like symptoms.

 Employer obligations and responsibilities:

 - Use of sick leave – sick leave is entitled to be used if the employee is sick or a spouse or dependent is sick

-- If the employee is off work because of risk of the coronavirus, but doesn’t have the virus? – Generally, the employee isn’t entitled to paid sick leave if there is no actual illness or injury (unless the employment agreement is more generous).
+- If the employee is off work because of risk of the coronavirus, but doesn’t have the virus? – These employees may be covered by Covid-19 leave support (see link above).
+Generally, the employee isn’t entitled to paid sick leave if there is no actual illness or injury (unless the employment agreement is more generous).
 Employers may agree to the use of sick leave and record it in writing, text or email if they agree.